Whitechapel (and Spitalfields), Middlesex, London

 The South Grove Workhouse

-The second Whitechapel workhouse was built in around 1872.
+The second Whitechapel workhouse was built in 1869-71.
 It was erected on a long narrow site at the south side of Mile End Road between South Grove (now Southern Grove) and Lincoln Street, and adjacent to the City of London workhouse.

 Whitechapel (South Grove) Site, 1894.

-Accommodating nearly 700, the new workhouse had an entrance block facing onto South Grove, with receiving wards to each side.
+The buildings, designed by Richard Robert Long, could accommodate over 800 inmates.
+The entrance block faced onto South Grove, with receiving wards to each side.
 An entrance archway led through the main courtyard in front of the three-storey administration block which had the workhouse dining hall to its rear, with kitchens attached.

 The administration block was flanked by two parallel three-storey dormitory blocks, women to the north and men to the south.
 On their upper floors, these were connected to the central block by escape bridges.
 The healthy aged were placed on the ground floor, and the infirm on the upper.
 Along the northern boundary was a smaller three-storey block for healthy aged females.
 A similar block on the men's side at the south was accompanied by an engineer's shop and the workhouse bakery.

-The workhouse was taken over by London County Council in 1930 and the site became South Grove Institution and later South Grove Hospital, now closed.
-Part of the premises are now used as a day centre.
+The workhouse was taken over by London County Council in 1930 and the site became South Grove Institution and later Southern Grove House, then Southern Grove Lodge, now closed.
+In more recent times, part of the premises has been used as a day centre.

 South Grove Hospital from the south-west, 2001.